forrestguice/plasma-wateriv/README.txt

     Users with a Google account can report bugs to the issue tracker at http://code.google.com/p/plasma-wateriv/issues/list

     Other users can send bug reports to ftg2@users.sourceforge.net.
-Include "plasma-wateriv" somewhere in the subject line.
+Include "plasma-wateriv" and "bug" somewhere in the subject line.

   ==============================